sophgo/sophon-pipeline/docs/docs_en/ppyoloe_en.md

     {
       "name": "ex1",											# Custom name of the model corresponding to [path] "path": "your_bmodel_path.bmodel",	        			# The path to the bmodel model corresponding to [name].
 The model must be the same as the command line parameter [model_pose] to configure the model.
       "model_type": "ppyoloe",									# Model type for bmodel.
+It is necessary to choose the corresponding model_type according to the bmodel, otherwise the accuracy may be affected.
 Model_type supports series of ppyoloe models: ppyoloe and ppyoloe_plus.
 We provide ppyoloe_s which model_type is ppyoloe, and ppyoloe_plus_s which model_type is ppyoloe_plus_s.
       "skip_frame_num": 0,										# The number of frames to be skipped for inter-frame detection.
 When set to 0, the program does not skip frames, when set to 1, the program does a model pipeline every 1 frames.
       "output_path": "output_path",                     		#Output address, only support rtsp, tcp format is protocol://ip:port/, for example rtsp://192.168.0.1:8554/test, tcp://172.28.1.1:5353. for rtsp push stream, the address is the address configured by rtsp server.
 For tcp, you need to open the port you configured.